Osteoporosis – Diagnosis, Symptoms, and Treatment

 - Aredia (pamidronate)

-Your doctor may also recommend a newer medication called Prolia (denosumab).
+Your doctor may also recommend a newer medication called Prolia (denosumab) an artificial antibody that decreases the natural breakdown of bone.

 Oral bisphosphonates should generally be used with caution in patients with gastrointestinal reflux disease as it can worsen reflux symptoms.
 Studies show that a minority of patients using bisphosphonates can develop an increased risk of atypical fractures and jaw necrosis.
 The benefits of bisphosphonate therapy – reduced risk of hip fracture – likely outweighs the risk of its use, especially in patients with severe disease.